spacecowboy/article-annriskgroups-source/README.md

 and plots the resulting grouping.
 The script is a test/example, and is not relevant for the results reported.

-- CoxGroups.ipynb

-This seems to be broken...

 - [DataSetHistograms.ipynb](http://nbviewer.ipython.org/github/spacecowboy/article-annriskgroups-source/blob/master/DataSetHistograms.ipynb)

 Only loads the datasets and prints some info and plots some histograms.
 No direct relevance to the article results.

-- Untitled0.ipynb

-Should probably remove this...

 ### Data sets